DanGrew/Exercises/src/main/java/uk/dangrew/exercises/TEXT_ANALYZER_README.txt

 that the text has correct spelling and structure, it can be assumed correct and therefore left unchanged.
 For example, "morning." -> "morning", "1.2" -> "1.2"; "version2.1" -> "version2.1".

+Extending the punctuation further, it's reasonable to expect other characters to be removed such as "?" and "!".
+Again, using the same assumption to ignore if containing numbers (expressions or notation for example).

+I would consider dashes/hyphens to join words into, what I'd consider is a single word for this exercise.
+For example non-compliant.

 TESTING
 Some objects are simple.
 I could test them.
 It's a question of value for the time it takes, and focus on the important aspects of the code.
 I've omitted some tests based on this.